Latrodectus mactans: Prey

 Black widow spiders typically prey on a variety of insects; however, they also consume woodlice, diplopods, chilopods, and other arachnids.
 When the prey is entangled by the web, Latrodectus mactans quickly comes out of its retreat, wraps the prey securely in its strong web, then bites and envenoms its prey.
 The venom takes about ten minutes to take effect; in the meantime, the prey is held tightly by the spider.
 When movements of the prey cease, digestive enzymes are released into the wound.
 The black widow spider then carries its prey back to its retreat before feeding.

 Natural enemies

 There are various parasites and predators of widow spiders in North America, though apparently none of these have ever been evaluated in terms of augmentation programs for improved biocontrol.
 Parasites of the egg sacs include the flightless scelionid wasp Baeus latrodecti, and members of the chloropid fly genus Pseudogaurax.
 Predators of the adult spiders include the brown widow spider, Latrodectus geometricus, wasps, most notably the blue mud dauber Chalybion californicum, and the spider wasp Tastiotenia festiva.
-Other organisms including mantises or centipedes also will occasionally and opportunistically take widows as prey, but the preceding all exhibit some significant specific preference for Latrodectus.
+Other organisms including brown creepers, mantises or centipedes also will occasionally and opportunistically take widows as prey, but the preceding all exhibit some significant specific preference for Latrodectus.

 The brown widow appears to be competing for territory with, and ultimately displacing black widows in areas where they occur together, including predation on black widows.